Clepsicosma: Taxonomy

 The genus and species were described by Edward Meyrick in 1888 using one female specimen collected in December in the Waitākere Ranges in the Auckland District.
 George Hudson discussed and illustrated this species in his 1928 book The butterflies and moths of New Zealand.
 The female holotype specimen is held at the Natural History Museum, London.
 The epithet iridia derives from the Roman goddess of rainbows, Iris.
 The name refers to the wavy line of iridescent scales on the forewing of this species.

 As at 2022 there exists an undescribed Clepiscosma species that has been collected at Whakaruangangana and Ngawha as well as at coastal localites in Northland and in Auckland.

 Description

 Meyrick described the genus as follows:

 Hudson described the species as follows:

 Distribution

 This species is endemic to New Zealand.
 It has been observed in the North Island and in the northern and western parts of the South Island down to Westland.
 This species is regarded as being common.

 Habitat and hosts

-C. iridia inhabits native forest.
+Clepsicosma iridia inhabits native forest.
 The larval host of this species is assumed to be species of Cutty grass but as at 2014 this moth has not been reared in captivity to confirm this assumption.
 Hudson stated that the species was common amongst Gahnia setifolia.
 Hoare noted that this species is also associated with Gahnia xanthocarpa.